 Tom Yum Soup Flavoring (Use These at the End)

-Foods to Eat
+Foods to Add

-- handful of snow peas
+- 1 handful snow peas (tips removed)

 Additional Ideas for Foods to Add (Pick and Choose)

 - any type of green vegetable (choy, peppers etc.)

 - fresh tomato (cut into chunks and added at the end)